igorski/weltkriegsimulator/README.md

  * _InputController_ listens to keyboard/touch input and delegates these actions onto the Player
  * _RenderController_ maintains the zCanvas that will render all of the game's Actors on the screen
  * _ScreenController_ overlays different screens (e.g. title screen, game UI, high scores list)

+The _views_ represent each of the screens used in the game.
+They are managed by their appropriate controllers.
+Note: for the game elements (the Actors) these are represented by _renderers_ (see _zCanvas in WKS_ below).

+Finally, the _models_ contain all data and properties.
+For the game's model (_Game.js_) this is where the state and contents of the game's "world" are held.
+Apart from generic world properties determining the game's behaviour and progress, this model also references the _Actors_.
+The Actors are instances of all Objects in the game (for instance: the player, bullets, powerups, enemy ships).
+These share common properties such as coordinates, speed, but have their own custom properties (e.g. energy, weapon damage, etc.).
+These Actors are defined as ES6 classes as the Object Oriented Pattern works well for inheritance purposes.
+The remainder of the applications business logic follows the Functional Programming pattern.

+Communication between these models, views and controllers is done using the publish-subscribe pattern where messages are broadcast to subscribed listeners to act upon.

 zCanvas in WKS
 --------------